 Remove the electronic tray located on the base of the chassis (instructions provided in the next section) before attempting to remove the room air fan.
-Disconnect the 3-way fan connector and remove the two screws circled in the diagram below (the DF960 and DF990 requires the LH access hatch to be removed in order to get to the LH screw).
+Disconnect the 3-way fan connector and remove the two screws circled in the diagram below.
 The room air fan can now be pull towards you and removed through the burner tray hole.